pandas-dev/pandas/doc/source/10min.rst

    df.loc[dates[0],'A']

-For getting fast access to a scalar (equiv to the prior method):
+For getting fast access to a scalar (equivalent to the prior method):

 .. ipython:: python